 - Read the Manuals – I have witnessed too many horror stories beginning with the regretful words, “Eh, let’s not waste our time reading this, we will figure it out along the way.”
 Some things are crucial to figure out; the difference between grey and black water, and how to handle each of them appropriately, being a fine and often disregarded example.

 - Create a Checklist – Packing the most suitable attire and enough food is one thing, but there are many other spare parts and tools, such as fuses, jumper cables, and connectors, that can be very important to bring.
-Here are a variety different checklists that may be of help to you.

 - Being Frugal – Although the ideal of a vacation is to splurge, you can get a lot farther by being frugal, and it can be just as, if not more, fun.
 For instance, “boondocking,” meaning finding a remote location to camp for free, can be a lot more enjoyable than camping out in a crowded, and sometimes overly loud, RV park.
-Here is a greatly helpful website I found for being frugal when traveling in an RV.

 - Bicycles – Bringing bicycles around is a great idea for traveling short distances.
 For instance, if your campsite is about a mile from the lake, you can much more easily ride there on a bicycle then pack everything up and drive.

 - Long-term camping – If you find yourself staying a campsite for more a few days or more, it is sometimes helpful to start the engine and let it run for a few minutes a day, this helps to re-charge the battery.